vesoft-inc/nebula-docs/docs-2.0/reuse/source_connect-to-nebula-graph.md

 ### Export a CSV file

-CSV files save the return results of a executed command.
+CSV files save the return result of a executed command.

 !!! note